 "close enough" to each other.
 This can be done with the

-default tolerance for the base unit (the template argument).
-There is no
+the base unit (the template argument).
+The tolerance is used to test

-to test if one vector is within a cube around the other vector.
+if one vector is within a cube around the other vector.
+The side of

 Once constructed, a 3D vector can be manipulated using linear algebra